tdwg/bdq/tg2/_review/docs/guide/users/index.md

 `Measure` Tests can be thought of as metrics.
 These Tests either return a numeric value (including counts), or assert that data evaluate as fit for some use (`COMPLETE`) or not fit for some use (`NOT_COMPLETE`).
 Almost all the `Measure` Tests defined in BDQ are `Multi Record` Tests that are powerful tools for formal support of `Quality Control` and `Quality Assurance` under the [Fitness for Use Framework Ontology](../../guide/bdqffdq/index.md).

 There is one `Single Record` `Measure` Test that provides a metric on a Darwin Core term in a `Single Record`, [MEASURE_EVENTDATE_DURATIONINSECONDS](../../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS).
 This Test provides a measure of the duration in seconds of the `dwc:eventDate`.
-This test is intended to allow consumers of data quality reports to quickly identify records where, for example, a collecting event is known to a precision of about a day or less, or about a year or less, or any arbitrary time range that may be of interest to a particular use.
+This Test is intended to allow consumers of data quality reports to quickly identify records where, for example, a collecting event is known to a precision of about a day or less, or about a year or less, or any arbitrary time range that may be of interest to a particular use.

 For example, if the `dwc:eventDate` is "2020", the `Response` would be: